Errors and Warnings¶

 The recommendation is to fix these issues by:

-Resizing the variable or constant to match the needed size for the expression.
-E.g.
+Resize the variable or constant to match the needed size for the expression.
+E.g.,

 2'd2